SaaS MVP definition

 Backend as a Service (BaaS) platforms allow automating backend processes so you can focus on frontend development.
 BaaS providers can integrate third-party services into your app via APIs or automate background processes like database and authentication management, system updates and notifications.

 Low-code platforms are dedicated software development environments with graphical interfaces, reusable modules, ready-made code, and templates.
 You can use these tools to deploy your MVP with minimal coding, drastically speeding up the development.
-Over 84% of companies that use the low-code approach agree that it helped them improve their time-to-market, as shown in the 2019 Forrester survey.

 The essential stack will mainly depend on the project’s complexity, but we prefer using the following programming languages and frameworks: